THE RECEIPTS

 WHAT THEY PAID VS. WHAT IT'S WORTH

-Covington News (deed records), county tax assessor, Atlanta Press Collective, ICIJ
+Covington News (deed records), county tax assessor, Atlanta Press Collective, ICIJ, GPB (March 17, 2026)

 33% above the appraised value from seven months earlier.